-Methylphenidate reduces serum prolactin,[8] but little information exists on the effect of methylphenidate on milk production.
+Methylphenidate reduces serum prolactin,[8] but no studies have been located as of the revision date on the effect of methylphenidate on milk production.
 The maternal prolactin level in a mother with established lactation may not affect her ability to breastfeed.